 Industry-wide, wedding photo albums will have both of the following features: a hardcover, which is composed of two rigid boards covered by some material or fabric, typically paper, canvas, leather, silk, etc.; heavy-weight, stiff pages that lay flat when opened and don’t bend or flex when turned.

-Wedding photo books can feature either hardcovers or softcovers, but they’re defined by the following characteristics: the pages are comparatively thinner (being light- or medium-weight) and don’t lay flat when opened; photos are printed directly onto the pages.
+Wedding photo books can feature either hardcovers or softcovers, but the following characteristics define them: the pages are comparatively thinner (being light- or medium-weight) and don’t lay flat when opened; photos are printed directly onto the pages.

 Flushmount albums are the most common type of wedding photo album.
 They’re defined by the method used to attach the print to the underlying core page: it’s mounted as a single sheet flush with (i.e., level and even to) the page and its edges.
-Flushmount albums offer wedding photographers considerable flexibility when designing layouts because multiple images may be printed onto a single sheet of paper without requiring the additional labour of precise positioning.
-The simplified assembly of flushmount albums makes them the most affordable type of wedding photo albums
+Flushmount albums offer wedding photographers considerable flexibility when designing layouts.
+The album-maker may print multiple images onto a single sheet of paper without requiring the additional labour of precise positioning.
+The simplified assembly of flushmount albums makes them the most affordable type of wedding photo albums.

 Overlay matted albums

-Duo is Queensberry’s name for a line of premium albums that take the craftsmanship and classic appeal of pagemount matted albums and combines them with the modern charm and design flexibility of flushmount albums.
+The Duo is Queensberry’s name for a line of premium albums that take the craftsmanship and classic appeal of pagemount matted albums and combines them with the modern charm and design flexibility of flushmount albums.
 Duo allows the photographer to design layouts that combined pagemount matted pages with full-bleed images mounted to the edge of the page.
 I offer Duo albums as a contemporary alternative to pagemount albums, which are no longer available.

 Hopefully, this has been an informative article.
-It was my goal to simply describe some of the album-related concepts that I struggled with when creating my product catalogue.
+My goal was to simply describe some of the album-related concepts that I struggled with when creating my product catalogue.
 As it happens, I’ve now made ordering a beautiful wedding album an easier choice: purchasing any one album grants you a 50% discount on your photos in raw image format; receive your wedding photos in raw image format free of charge when you purchase two or more feature albums.